-Coding toys!!!
-Are you looking for toys that teach kids how to code?
-I love Christmas and the holiday gift giving season!!
-With that I compiled a great list of toys that teach kids how to code and tinker with technology.
+Are you looking for the best toys to teach kids how to code?
+The Christmas and holiday gift season is here!!!!
+I love this time of the year and sharing coding toy ideas with you.
+Once again I have compiled a great list of toys that teach kids how to code and tinker with technology.
 They are selected because they spark interest, ignite curiosity and inspire to learn and tinker with coding the technology.

 Are you not sure what to look for in a toy?